Homepage banner-Huguenots at prayer

 The Huguenots were members of the French Protestant Church, many of whom, in the sixteenth, seventeenth and eighteenth centuries, left their homes in France to escape persecution.
 More than 50,000 of these refugees came to the British Isles and, in 1718, a French Hospital * was founded in London.
 In 1885, the directors of the Hospital created a Society to promote the publication and interchange of knowledge about Huguenot history.

 The original ‘Huguenot Society of London’ has since been renamed 'The Huguenot Society of Great Britain and Ireland', and an Irish Section with its own website has been established.
 Both sections of the Society aim to form a bond of fellowship among those who respect and admire the Huguenots and seek to perpetuate their memory, and membership is open to anyone wishing to join.
-A list of the Society's officers for 2023-4 can be found here and of past Presidents of the Society is available.
+A list of the Society's officers for 2025-6 can be found here and of past Presidents of the Society here.

 Meetings.
 Four meetings are held in central London each year, at which a paper of Huguenot interest is read and an optional tea or dinner is available, giving members an opportunity to exchange their ideas.
 The list of lectures is published in the members' annual programme card.
 Those who would like to attend a particular event, or to have their details added to the dinner list, are asked to contact the Meetings Secretary: [email protected].

 Publications (link to separate webpage).
 The Society publishes an annual Huguenot Society Journal (formerly Proceedings) amd, since 1887, has brought out many volumes of Huguenot records.
 Originally known as 'Publications of the Huguenot Society of London', these volumes became the 'Huguenot Society Quarto Series' in 1969.
 More recently, in 1990, the Society started a New Series of monographs editing personal reflections by Huguenot refugees and their descendants.